 Date: June 20th, 2020

-Join us on the Summer Solstice for a multimedia celebration of fresh water and on-the-ground community action.
-This virtual event will include live dialogue with three inspiring changemakers, a screening of the award-winning short film For the Love of Salmon (2018), and video profiles of water champions from across B.C.
+On the Summer Solstice 2020, POLIS co-hosted a multimedia celebration of fresh water and on-the-ground community action.
+This virtual event included live dialogue with three inspiring changemakers, a screening of the award-winning short film For the Love of Salmon (2018), and video profiles of water champions from across B.C.
+While the event itself was not recorded, it later inspired a feature segment that aired on Shaw TV.

 Katia Bannister is a 16-year-old youth climate activist and community organizer from Thetis Island, B.C.
 She leads the Cowichan Valley Earth Guardians crew, who strive to create meaningful change involving social and environmental issues.
 Katia is in Grade 11 at Queen Margaret’s School in Duncan and plans to pursue a career in ethnoecology.
 She has a passion for restoration and conservation work, poetry, blogging, and she is currently learning to speak the Hul’qumi’num language.